inpefess/neural-semigroups/README.md

 2) sudoku puzzles are solved by humans for fun and thus catalogued.
 When solving a sudoku one knows for sure that there is a unique solution.
-On the contrary, nobody guesses values in a partially filled Cayley table of a semigroup as a form of amuzement.
+On the contrary, nobody guesses values in a partially filled Cayley table of a semigroup as a form of amusement.
 As a result, one can create a puzzle from a full Cayley table of a semigroup but there may be many distinct solutions.